tpadjen/tpadjen.github.io/_pages/apcsp/ruby_setup.md

   <div class="section" markdown="1">
   Setup VSCode to be able to run from `terminal`.

   With VScode open press the keys `cmd + shift + p`.
 In the box that pops up, type `shell`.
 Select the first option `Shell Command: Install 'code' command in path` by pressing `Enter` or clicking it.
-Press `okay`, then typ in your user password.
+Press `okay`, then type in your user password.
 Finally, close and reopen `terminal`.
-You should now be able to type `code .` on the commend line to open a folder in VSCode.
+You should now be able to type `code .` on the command line to open a folder in VSCode.
   </div>
   <br>
   <br>